Home About Blog Terms Docs Contact

 PreProduct has a lot of functionality around charging customers later for pre-orders, but what if you would like some money paid upfront?
 Perhaps you have an expensive product range or would like to ensure customers are committed to their pre-orders?

-PreProduct has a fully automated deposits system which works through your existing Shopify checkout.
+PreProduct has an advanced deposits system which works through your existing checkout to take Shopify deposit payments.

 Summary #